joseph-long/essayer/_drafts/defaults.md

 title:    "Defaults"
 ---

-You know that feeling you get about a familiar word after saying it a couple of times in rapid succession?
+You know that feeling you get about a familiar word after saying it a couple of times too many?
 As if it were a complete stranger you were now just meeting for the first time?
 The word _default_ became such a familiar stranger to me, as I was looking into referral sources to news websites[^ref].
 Referral traffic had been something of an evergreen subject while I was a data scientist at Chartbeat[^cb].
 Facing down the adpocalypse[^news], publishers were obsessed with the latest referral trends, restless in their search for the next big source of eyeballs.
 Part of my job was to wrangle a rubbery spaghetti of referral URLs into comprehensible insights about how much traffic each website or app was sending to publishers.

 Unsurprisingly, the top 2 spots in the referral rankings invariably went to the duopoly, Google and Facebook, driving an order of magnitude more traffic